In Feedback, you can receive, analyze, and respond to product requests

 We hope this guide has helped clarify a few things and helped you to develop your own process for managing feedback with Feedback.

-If you have any more questions, please don't hesitate to get in touch with us at firstname.lastname@example.org or take a look around our help docs for more information.
+If you have any more questions, contact Pendo Support or take a look around our help docs for more information.